CrookedNumber/blog/source/_posts/2013-07-25-getting-quotes-right.md

 date:   2015-04-15
 ---

-The most frequently misunderstood element of web development must be character sets and, in particular, quotes.
+Perhaps the most frequently misunderstood element of web development is character sets and, in particular, quotes.
 Devs, editors, and writers love to blame anyone and anything -- Microsoft, Word, RSS, the WYSIWYG -- for their quote woes.
 They throw around terms like “curly quotes”,“smart quotes” and “Microsoft quotes” -- as if they were foreign, mystical characters, rather than boring, everyday UTF characters.
 But here are the true facts about quotes:

 - 99% of the time, you should never use ' and " in the content of a blog post or article.
 - If you're *quoting* someone, then you should use quotation marks -- that is,  “ and ”